mackuba/cointools/README.md

 You can also use the `-b` or `--btc-price` flag to request a price in BTC instead of USD:

 ```
-coinmcap power-ledger -b
+cmcap power-ledger -b
 ```

 Or you can request the price in one of the ~30 other supported fiat currencies with `-f` or `--fiat-currency`:

 ```
-coinmcap request-network -fEUR
+cmcap request-network -fEUR
 ```

-You can print a list of supported fiat currencies with `coinmcap --list-fiat-currencies`.
+You can print a list of supported fiat currencies with `cmcap --list-fiat-currencies`.

 Same things in code: